kinode-dao/kinode-book/src/cookbook/file_transfer.md

 let drive_path = create_drive(our.package_id(), "files").unwrap();
 ```

-To start, this will be an app without UI, to simply copy the files into the "files" folder located in `your_node/vfs/file_transfer:file_transfer:template.uq/files`
+To start, this will be an app without UI, so to upload files into your public directory, simply copy them into the "files" folder located in `your_node/vfs/file_transfer:file_transfer:template.uq/files`

 You now need to let other nodes know what files they can download from you, so add some message types.

 ```rust
 #[derive(Serialize, Deserialize, Debug)]